duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 ```

+## Try it

+Assuming you've already [forked](https://help.github.com/articles/fork-a-repo) the [Goodie repository](https://github.com/duckduckgo/zeroclickinfo-goodies), run `git clone https://github.com/username/zeroclickinfo-goodies` (don't forget to replace `username` with your GitHub username) and then `cd zeroclickinfo-goodies`.

+Run `duckpan installdeps` (make sure you're inside the `zeroclickinfo-goodies` directory) if you haven't yet.
+This will install all the dependencies of the Perl modules inside that repository.

+Finally, type in `duckpan server` and then go to [http://localhost:5000](http://localhost:5000/?q=chars+how+many+characters+are+there+in+this+sentence%3F).

 ## Naming our Goodie Package

-To begin, open your favourite text editor like [gedit](http://projects.gnome.org/gedit/), notepad or [emacs](http://www.gnu.org/software/emacs/) and type the following:
+To begin, open your favourite text editor like [Sublime Text](http://www.sublimetext.com/), Notepad, or [Emacs](http://www.gnu.org/software/emacs/) and type the following:

 ```perl
 package DDG::Goodie::Chars;
 # ABSTRACT: Give the number of characters (length) of the query.
 ```

 Each instant answer is a [Perl package](https://duckduckgo.com/?q=perl+package), so we start by declaring the package namespace.
-For a new Goodie (or any new instant answer), you would change **Chars** to the name of the instant answer (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).
+For a new Goodie (or any new instant answer), you would change `Chars` in `DDG::Goodie::Chars` to the name of the instant answer (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).

 The second line is a special comment line that is used for documentation purposes.